Badgerati/Pode/docs/Tutorials/Logging/Formatting.md

 * Xml
 * Yaml

-The default for inbuilt log types like Error/Request is None, while the default for custom log types is None.
+The default for inbuilt Log Types like Error/Request is None, while the default for custom Log Types is None.

 ### None

-When None is specified, no serialisation method is applied and the data returned by the log type's `-ScriptBlock` is passed straight to formatting.
+When None is specified, no serialisation method is applied and the data returned by the Log Type's `-ScriptBlock` is passed straight to formatting.

 ### Custom

 When Custom is specified then a `-SerialiseScriptBlock` is required to be supplied as well.

 !!! note
-    For inbuilt log types, like Error/Request, "Custom" is the default.
+    For inbuilt Log Types, like Error/Request, "Custom" is the default.
 Here a `-SerialiseScriptBlock` is optional as inbuilt logic will be used if not supplied.

 When serialisation occurs, this scriptblock will be invoked.
 Supplied to this scriptblock are the following parameters:

-* The resultant data returned from the log type's main `-ScriptBlock`
+* The resultant data returned from the Log Type's main `-ScriptBlock`
 * Items supplied to `-ArgumentList`, splatted as individual parameters

-For example, the inbuilt Request log type's serialise scriptblock looks as follows; it will serialise the data into Combined Log Format:
+For example, the inbuilt Request Log Type's serialise scriptblock looks as follows; it will serialise the data into Combined Log Format:

 ```powershell
 $scriptblock = {